swiftlang/swift/docs/weak.rst

 immediately zeroed out when the referenced object begins deallocation.
 There is no syntactic difference on use;
-it's just possible that the value read will be :code:`nil` instead of whatever was last written there.
+it's just possible that the value read will be :code:`nil` instead of whatever was last written there, possibly causing the loading code to crash (e.g. on an ivar access) or silently do nothing (e.g. on a message send).
 There is an opt-in warning in ARC for certain uses of values loaded from :code:`__weak` ivars.

 In GC, it is also possible to construct a dangling weak reference by storing an object pointer into (1) unscanned heap memory or (2) an instance variable that's not of object-pointer type and isn't qualified with :code:`__strong` or :code:`__weak`.
-Otherwise, object references are strong (including all references on the stack).
+Otherwise, object references are strong (including all references from local scopes).

 In ARC, it is possible to construct a dangling weak reference by using the :code:`__unsafe_unretained` qualifier or by